-TSA officials are now believed to be considering a Silence of the Lambs serial killer lockdown style of travel for future flights.
+TSA officials are now believed to be considering a Silence of the Lambs serial killer restraint style of travel for future flights.
 Face masks, ankle chains and catheter tubes will soon be added to the growing list of "security enhancements, designed to make traveling safer and more convenient for everyone."

 Across the Arab world, frustration is growing among young Jihadis.
 "This should be like taking baklava from a baby, but we just keep failing," explained a student at Sanaa Central University.
-Another would-be martyr expressed his growing doubts: "I'm desperate for virgins but I don't want to spend 50 years in an American prison."
+Another would-be martyr expressed his growing doubts: "I'm desperate for virgins but I don't want to risk spending 50 years in an American prison."

 A White House spokesman declined to comment, other than acknowledging that "Operations Yemeni Freedom and Nigeria Freedom are now in advanced planning."

 Atheist Sees Image of Big Bang in Slice of Toast